sum1won/summod/README.md

 #### Astral

-Abomination:
+Abomination: conj 25->15 gems
-25 -> 15 gems

-Eater of the Dead:
+Eater of the Dead: 8->6, D4S4->D3S2, 50->25 pearls, (+FR5, +SR5, +pierceresist
-50 pearls->25
-Very low fire and shock res added; increases with level Pierceresist
-Acid Shield at three highest levels
-Slimer at two highest levels
-Plague at the highest level
-Reduced Summon Reqs
-Conj 8->Conj 7

-Ether gate:
-90 -> 65 gems
-Ether Lord 25 hp->30; Ether Warrior 23 hp -> 27
+acid shield at three highest levels, slimer at two highest levels, plague at the highest level)

+Ether gate: 90->65 gems, (ether lord hp 25->30; ether warriors hp 22->25)

-Juggernaut:
+Juggernaut: 25->10 gems
-25 gems -> 10

-Telestic Animation:
-Can transport itself to an adjacent province for the first month of its existence, after which it reverts to an immobile form.
+Telestic Animation: Can transport itself to an adjacent province for the first month of its existence, after which it reverts to an immobile form.

 #### Death